Huyton: Notable people

 Huyton-with-Roby has several Beatles connections.
 As The Quarrymen, the Fab Four played the MPTE Social Club in Finch Lane.
 The Beatles also played 15 times in a hall in Page Moss (Hambleton Hall, St David Road; later became a Probation Office) between January 1961 and January 1962.
 On 21 March 1961, The Swinging Blue Jeans, fronted by Huyton-born Ray Ennis (born Raymond Vincent Ennis on 26 May 1942), introduced the Beatles to their first-ever Cavern Club evening slot.
-Paul McCartney's auntie Jin lived in Dinas Lane.
-In 1963, this was the site of Paul's eventful 21st birthday party, at which John Lennon got drunk and beat up a local DJ for insinuating he was a homosexual.
+Paul McCartney's aunt Jin lived in Dinas Lane.
+In 1963, this was the site of McCartney's eventful 21st birthday party, at which John Lennon got drunk and assaulted a local DJ for insinuating he was a homosexual.
 Huyton Parish Church churchyard is the final resting place of the Beatles' original bass guitarist, Huytonian Stuart Sutcliffe.
+The Harrogate physician Wilfrid Edgecombe was born in Huyton.